 A microprocessor contains only the core calculating functions of a CPU (ALU, Control Unit, Registers) and requires external RAM, ROM, and I/O ports to function.
 A microcontroller is an entire computer on a chip; it contains a less powerful CPU, plus memory (RAM/ROM) and I/O peripherals, built specifically for embedded, task-specific applications (like running a microwave or a car’s ABS system).

-Can a CPU exist without a microprocessor?
+Is a GPU a microprocessor?

-My name is Kaleem and i am a computer science graduate with 5+ years of experience in AI tools, tech, and web innovation.
+My name is Kaleem and i am a computer science graduate with 5+ years of experience in Computer science, AI, tech, and web innovation.
 I founded ValleyAI.net to simplify AI, internet, and computer topics also focus on building useful utility tools.
 My clear, hands-on content is trusted by 5K+ monthly readers worldwide.